trifo75/kubernetes-playground/README.md

   *  sshd installed and started
   *  sudo for 'admin' user enabled

-* in 'ansible' directory run 'ansible-playbook preparenodes.yml'.
+* in 'ansible' directory run 'ansible-playbook -k -K preparenodes.yml'.
 This does the following
+   * asks for connection password - provide password 'kubepass"
    * enable pubkey auth from the host to the nodes as 'admin' and as 'root'
    * creates a keypair and distributes to the nodes to communicate with each other as admin or root
    * populates /etc/hosts files on nodes